Who Can File a Mesothelioma Lawsuit?

 Anyone who has been diagnosed with mesothelioma or has lost a loved one to this cancer may be eligible to file a lawsuit.

-Additionally, those who developed mesothelioma from exposure to asbestos-containing products like talcum powder or insulation material may also have grounds for filing a lawsuit.
+Additionally, those who developed mesothelioma from exposure to asbestos-containing products like talcum powder or insulation material may also have grounds for filing a lawsuit for asbestos exposure.

 Mesothelioma lawsuits take about 12-18 months to fully resolve.
 However, many victims start receiving settlement checks within 90 days.